Reports To: Clinical Training Strategist

 - Ability to organize and prioritize work

-- Ability to work well with all levels of internal management and staff, as well as outside clients and vendors
+- Ability to work well with all levels of internal management and staff, as well as outside clients and community partners

 - Work is primarily conducted in an office environment but may require standing for long periods of time during trainings.
 This position requires high energy, patience and controlling one’s emotions, as well as the ability to think analytically.

 This job description is not meant to be an all-inclusive list of duties and responsibilities, but constitutes a general definition of the position’s scope and function in the company.
 Lines for Life is an equal opportunity employer.

 Compensation: The salary for this position is between $41,000 – $49,000, depending on education and experience.
 Lines for Life also offers a great benefits package valued at over $9,500 that includes full coverage for employee health, dental, vision, short- and long-term disability, and life insurance premiums; a matching 401K plan; a flexible spending plan; an employee assistance program; and a Fitbit tracker.

 Lived Experience: Lines for Life encourages individuals with lived experience to apply.
 This includes individuals who have undertaken their own recovery journey or supported someone through a recovery journey from mental health conditions, suicidal struggles, and/or substance abuse.
 They have the capacity to draw upon and use their own lived experiences to help others and prevent suicide and substance abuse and promote mental wellness.